 Spread the word.
 If you have a website or a blog, please consider linking to this page.
 Share your thoughts with friends and colleagues.
 Write letters to editors to comment on newspaper coverage of prolongevity.
 Challenge snide and shortsighted remarks about aging when appropriate.
 Make some noise.

 Organize.
 If you are active in some organization (e.g. a political party, a religious community, a professional society), consider if there is any way that you could build support within that organization for extended healthy lifespan and the research needed to achieve it.

 Give.
 Consider donating to the Methuselah Mouse Prize.
 This is a prize for extending the remaining lifespan of middle-aged mice.
 Science prizes have a strong track record of stimulating achievement.
 A clear success in mouse would pave the way for a larger program to translate the methods for human use.

 Take responsibility.
 If you are a major philanthropist, you have the opportunity to make a big difference.
 Likewise, if you are e.g. a journalist, an opinion leader, a government official, a scientific authority, or on the board of a major research foundation, you have special opportunities to exert influence, and, consequently, a special responsibility to show some initiative.

 Think creatively.
 Use your own your own brain to think about what would be the best way for you to contribute.

-I invite you to join with the Mormon Transhumanist Association in the fight against aging.
+I invite you to join in the fight against aging.
 Let’s vanquish the beast!